 Quick links for this article

-Horsehair wigs look itchy, but not all lawyers wear wigs and robes.
-This is the popular depiction in British legal dramas, but it is not representative of all the legal professions.
+Horsehair wigs look itchy, but be reassured – not all lawyers wear wigs and robes.
+This may be the popular depiction in British legal dramas, but it is not representative of all the legal professions.